AnssiR66/AlanStdLib/extras_src/README.md

 - [`/manual/`][manual/] — Sources for [`../extras/manual/`][extras/manual/] (_Standard Library User's Manual_).
 - [`/tutorials/`][tutorials/] — Sources for [`../extras/tutorials/`][extras/tutorials/] (_The Clothing Guide_).
+- [`_shared-attributes.adoc`][_shared-attributes.adoc] — attributes definitions for links, paths and assets, shared by all docs in this directory tree.

 # Introduction